ZaymonFC/CIS194/Lecture1.md

 - Work in a higher level of expressiveness
 - Don't worry about the largely irrelevant details of how basic things like iteration work internally
 - Think about the problem domain and not the implementation cruft

+## Types
+- Help clarify program structure and behavior
+- Form of documentation
+- Static typing leads to amazing compile time checking of correctness